wangkx/Ingress-Configuration-1/TLS-termination.md

 # TLS termination
 Terminate HTTPS traffic from clients, relieving your upstream web and application servers of the computational load of SSL/TLS encryption.

-This example demonstrates how to terminate TLS through the nginx Ingress controller.
+This example demonstrates how to terminate TLS through the ingress-nginx controller.

 ## Prerequisites
 * Have a running Kubernetes cluster